dirdr/dirdr/README.md

 # Hello
 Welcome to my github Page!
-I'm Adrien, a student (and software engineer) from france, currently learning Rust 🦀. don't hesitate to reach me at adrien.pelfresne@gmail.com.
+I'm Adrien, a student (and software engineer) from France, currently learning Rust 🦀 and DSA. don't hesitate to reach me at adrien.pelfresne@gmail.com.

 <!--